Smoothing discrete Morse theory: Introduction

 \section{Introduction}

 The term ``$d$-dim\-ensional manifold'' was introduced by Riemann in 1854 \cite{Ratcliffe, Riemann}.
 Since then, the notion has been used and adapted so many times, that it is rare to find two books adopting the same definition.
-Here by \emph{topological manifolds} we mean ``compact Hausdorff spaces locally homeomorphic to $\mathbb{R}^d$'', or, in the case of manifolds with boundary, to a closed halfspace of $\mathbb{R}^d$.\footnote{Other authors adopt weaker definitions, e.g. by removing the Hausdorff requirement, or by dropping the compactness assumption in favour of local compactness.
-According to our definition, Alexander's horned sphere is not a manifold, $\R^d$ is not a manifold, and a sphere minus its equator is not a manifold.} Many topological manifolds carry also other important structures: for example, \emph{Riemannian manifolds}, the objects originally considered by Riemann, admit also an interior product, which allows us to compute shortest paths and angles. \emph{Smooth manifolds} are locally diffeomorphic to $\mathbb{R}^d$ -- and this allows us to do differential calculus on them.
+Here by \emph{topological manifolds} we mean ``compact Hausdorff spaces locally homeomorphic to $\mathbb{R}^d$'', or, in the case of manifolds with boundary, to a closed halfspace of $\mathbb{R}^d$.\footnote{Other authors adopt weaker definitions, e.g.\ by removing the Hausdorff requirement, or by dropping the compactness assumption in favour of paracompactness. } Many topological manifolds carry also other important structures.
+For example, \emph{smooth manifolds} are locally diffeomorphic to $\mathbb{R}^d$, which allows us to do differential calculus on them.
 Finally, \emph{triangulable manifolds} are homeomorphic to simplicial complexes, which allows us to tackle them algorithmically.
-Of these four structures (topological, Riemannian, differential, combinatorial) only two are equivalent: Riemannian and smooth manifolds are the same.
-Yet they are only some of the triangulable manifolds, which in turn are only some of the topological manifolds.
+These three structures (topological, differential, combinatorial) are inequivalent: smooth manifolds are only some of the triangulable manifolds, which in turn are only some of the topological manifolds.

 In the Thirties, Morse had the idea to analyze a smooth manifold by considering a generic smooth real-valued function defined on it.
-The highlight of the theory is that it suffices to look at the finitely many critical points (maxima, minima, saddles) of the function, to fully understand the homotopy type of the whole manifold.
+The highlight of the theory is that it suffices to look at the finitely many critical points (maxima, minima, saddles) of the function, to understand the homotopy type of the whole manifold.

-\begin{theorem}[Morse~\cite{Morse}] If some $d$-dimensional smooth manifold $M$ admits a generic smooth function $f:M\rightarrow\R$ that has $c_i$ critical points of index $i$ ($i=0,\ldots, d$), then $M$ is homotopy equivalent to a cell complex with $c_i$ $i$-cells. \end{theorem}
+\begin{theorem}[Morse~\cite{Morse}] If some $d$-dimensional smooth manifold $M$ admits a generic smooth function $f:M\rightarrow\R$ that has $c_i$ critical points of index $i$ ($i=0,\ldots, d$), then $M$ is homotopy equivalent to a cell complex (called \emph{Morse complex}) with $c_i$ cells of dimension $i$. \end{theorem}